 Securing the Box on Uneven or Difficult Surfaces

-- Problem: Wall is uneven causing gaps or movement.
+- Problem: Wall is uneven, leaving gaps or movement behind the box.

 Avoiding Common DIY Mistakes in Roller Shutter Installation